-incarcerated parents who have children younger than age 18.
-While this program focuses on activities that foster positive family engagement between incarcerated parents and their children within detention and correctional facilities, funding may be used to provide opportunities for positive youth development and the identification of effective strategies and best practices that support the children of incarcerated parents.
-For the purposes of this solicitation, positive youth development is defined as an intentional, prosocial approach that engages youth within their communities, schools, organizations, peer groups, and families in a manner that is productive and constructive; recognizes, uses, and enhances youth's strengths; and provides opportunities, fosters positive relationships, and furnishes the support they need to build on their leadership strengths.5
+In response, this program will provide funding to support states and localities to develop programs within detention or correctional facilities to respond to the needs and challenges of incarcerated parents who have children younger than age 18.
+While this program focuses on activities that foster positive family engagement between incarcerated parents and their children within detention and correctional facilities, funding may be used to provide opportunities for positive youth development and the identification of effective strategies and best practices that support the children of incarcerated parents, thereby reducing the likelihood of antisocial behaviors and future involvement in the juvenile justice system.
+For the purposes of this solicitation, positive youth development is defined as an intentional, prosocial approach that engages youth within their communities, schools, organizations, peer groups, and families in a manner that is productive and constructive; recognizes, uses, and enhances youth's strengths; and provides opportunities, fosters positive relationships, and furnishes the support they need to build on their leadership strengths.9